Circle bags are everywhere this summer, so why not make your own with this crochet bag pattern.

 For the bag lining –

-- half a metre of calico fabric
+- Half a meter of calico fabric.

 Abbreviations